 New petrol and diesel cars to be banned in 2030

-Should the Government’s plan come to fruition, the new-car market in the UK would consist entirely of electric and hydrogen vehicles from 2035 onwards.
-It's not yet clear what would happen to the millions of petrol, diesel and hybrid cars on UK roads in that case.
+Should the Government’s plan come to fruition, the new-car market in the UK would consist entirely of electric and hydrogen fuel-cell vehicles from 2035 onwards.
+It's not yet clear what would happen to the millions of petrol, diesel and hybrid cars already on UK roads in that case.

 Fisker PEAR: first look at £25,000 electric city car

 New electric cars coming in 2023 and beyond